 - Note: This is not available on rows that belong to a Dynamic Row Group

 To create the calculations, begin typing in any of the following row identifiers: Row #, Row GL Account #, Row Description.
-The Row lookup will display all possible results, where you must then click on one of the values to select it.
-You'll know you successfully selected a Row for your calculation once the value used for searching changes to 'R##' as shown below:
+The row lookup will display all possible results, where you must then click on one of the values to select it.
+You will know you successfully selected a row for your calculation once the value used for searching changes to 'R##' as shown below:

 Dynamic Row Groups